-- Address the current US market worth US\$90 million. - Based on the Canadian market, Cyclopharm remains confident that TechnegasTM can achieve a 50% share of the USA market over the first 2 to 3 years. - A US market share of 80% should be achievable over a 5 to 7-year period.
+The existing market for nuclear medicine ventilation imaging in the USA for pulmonary embolism alone is estimated to be approximately US\$180 million annually.
+Cyclopharm intends to access this market in two stages.
+The first stage is the current addressable market of US\$90 million.
+Based on Cyclopharm's experience in the Canadian market, it remains confident that TechnegasTM can achieve a 50% share of the USA market over 2 to 3 years, post US market entry, with an 80% share achievable over a 5 to 7-year period.